ricardojoserf/NativeDump/README.md

 ## Meterpreter's bofloader module

-You can run BOFs in your Meterpreter sessions after loading the execute_bof module, using "--format-string z <technique>" to use a ntdll overwrite technique.
+You can run the BOF files in your Meterpreter session after loading the execute_bof module and using "--format-string z " to use a ntdll overwrite technique.
 It is important to interact with the session with a timeout around 60 seconds, so the BOF can finish execution:

 ```
 sessions -i <SESSION-ID> --timeout 60